 - Do you love algebra, trigonometry and problem solving?
 Then you’ll be in your element!

 - Do you avoid algebra wherever possible but quite like the data handling stuff?
 Look at A-level Statistics instead, if it’s on offer at the sixth form you’re going to.
-Alternatively consider Biology, Psychology, Business, Economics, Core Maths… just bear in mind that if you don’t get on with algebra then you’ll find A-level Maths really hard going.
+Alternatively consider Biology, Psychology, Business, Economics, Core Maths… just bear in mind that if you don’t get on with algebra and trig then you’ll find A-level Maths really hard going.

 There’s a blog post here that goes into a lot more depth about the sixth form options and whether A-level Maths is likely to be a good choice for you.